Driver’s Education Program Regulations and FAQ

-St. Joseph's College does not schedule the road test for students.
+St. Joseph's University does not schedule the road test for students.
 Road tests can be scheduled through the NYS DMV website or by phone at 518.402.2100.
 Students may also contact a driving school to schedule the test for them.

 Do I need my MV-285 Certificate to schedule my road test?

 Students will need either a Pre-Licensing Course Completion Certificate (Form MV-278) or a Driver's Education Course Completion Certificate (Form MV-285) in order to schedule and take their road test.
 The MV-285 certificates will be available for students who have successfully completed the program around two or more weeks after the last class.
 Students will be notified of a date and time that they are able to pick up their certificate, no certificates will be mailed.
 Please do not schedule your road test before this point, as we cannot guarantee you will have your certificate before then.